"From when we first met Wheelers we felt in capable hands"

 At Wheelers, we understand how emotionally demanding it can be to deal with a loved one’s Will or raise a dispute about how a Will is being dealt with.

 Our contentious probate solicitors have the skills to help with your issue or dispute in a compassionate but practical way.
-Our team is comprised of experts in their areas Emma Clist is an associate member of the Association of Contentious Trusts and Probate Specialists (ACTAPS).
+Our team is comprised of experts in their areas.

 We are highly experienced in methods of Alternative Dispute Resolution, such as mediation and negotiation, and we aim to save you time, costs, and stress by settling your matter out of court wherever possible.

-Where it becomes necessary to attend court, our team includes litigation specialists, such as Emma Clist, to support you with advice and representation every step of the way.
+Where it becomes necessary to attend court, our team includes litigation specialists will support you with advice and representation every step of the way.

-Wheelers LLP is independently regulated by the Solicitors Regulation Authority (SRA).
+Wheelers Solicitors is independently regulated by the Solicitors Regulation Authority (SRA).

 Contact our contentious probate lawyers in Ash Vale today

-Get in touch with our solicitors in Ash Vale to discuss your contentious probate issue by contacting Emma Clist on 01252 367533 or Jonathan Jacobs on 01252 367536, or by completing the enquiry form to the right.
+Get in touch with our solicitors in Ash Vale to discuss your contentious probate issue by contacting Jonathan Jacobs on 01252 367536, or by completing the enquiry form to the right.